 I cannot explain how vulnerable and heartbreaking it feels to fight a seemingly impossible battle.
 However, I also cannot explain the joy and pride when the impossible happens – like getting into graduate school when you were told it would never happen.

 My point is, extreme pain has the capacity to leave you paralyzed on the floor.
 But it can also be used for good, if you let it.

 I would argue that nobody goes through pain unscathed.
 It can leave you broken, depressed, damaged, angry, lonely, and anxiety-ridden.

-But the pain that feels like it is too much can also leave you stronger, braver, more confident, resilient – changed.
+But the pain in recovery that feels like it is too much can also leave you stronger, braver, more confident, resilient – changed.